 - Psychopharmacology: The program provides ongoing evidence-based psychopharmacology for early-episode psychosis, with emphasis on minimizing medication exposure and side effects.

-- Cognitive Remediation: The remediation intervention facilitated by a neuropsychologist and doctoral student administers eight 120-minute sessions in a small group format based on BrainHQ modules from Posit Science Inc.: 1) Attention; 2) Speeded Processing; 3) Memory; 4) People Skills; 5) Intelligence.
+- Cognitive Remediation: The remediation intervention facilitated by a licensed psychotherapist and doctoral student administers two weekly 60-minute sessions in a small group format based on BrainHQ modules from Posit Science Inc.: 1) Attention; 2) Speeded Processing; 3) Memory; 4) People Skills; 5) Intelligence.
 All interventions are delivered via a secure internet login allowing for practice from home on a daily basis.

 - Multi-family Group Psychoeducation: Ongoing monthly meetings provided by an experienced clinician provide education, support and coping strategies for families.

-- Occupational Intervention: A dedicated support person establishes plans for functional goals and recovery with the participant.
+- Supported Employment Educational Services: A dedicated support person establishes plans for functional goals and recovery with the participant.
 The support person assists possible return to school, access to jobs and training programs.